George Sklar

-American playwright and novelist George Sklar (1908–1988) was a pioneer of 1930s' Social Protest Theater and a co-founder of the Theater Union, an organization that staged plays for working-class audiences during the Great Depression.
+George Sklar (1908–1988) was an American playwright and novelista.
+A pioneer of 1930's Social Protest Theater, he was a co-founder of the Theater Union, an organization that staged plays for working-class audiences during the Great Depression.
 Many of Sklar's works emphasized social and political themes such as racial and union conflicts, civil rights, and environmentalism.
 Sklar was blacklisted from Hollywood in 1949 due to his affiliation with the American Communist Party.

 Early life and education

 The son of Ezak and Bertha Sklar, the playwright was born on May 31, 1908, in Meriden, Connecticut, and earned a Bachelor of Arts from Yale University in 1929 before pursuing graduate study in drama.
 On August 22, 1935, Sklar married dancer and choreographer Miriam Blecher, with whom he had three children.

 Career

 Early career and blacklist

 Sklar began his theatrical career under the New Deal’s Federal Theater Project, writing his first play, Merry-Go-Round, in 1932 with Albert Maltz.
 During the early 1940s, Sklar also worked as a screenwriter.
 In 1947, Sklar published his first novel, The Two Worlds of Johnny Truro, a bestseller that was later adapted into a movie by Warner Bros.

 The next year, Sklar was blacklisted from Hollywood after refusing to testify before the House Un-American Activities Committee regarding his alleged Communist affiliation.
 Blecher then became their household’s primary breadwinner, teaching modern dance classes in order to earn the income that her husband could no longer generate in the entertainment industry.